OpenABL/OpenABL/README.md

 ## Running

 Examples are located in the `examples` directory.
-Currently only `examples/circle.abl` is working.

-To compile it using the C backend:
+To compile the `examples/circle.abl` example using the C backend:

 ```sh
 ./OpenABL -i ../examples/circle.abl -o ./output --backend c